encho253/Spring_Boot_Workshop/README.md

 }
 ```

-### 08. Create a new database schema called studentsystem in MySQL Workbench
+### 08. Create a new database schema called 'studentsystem' in MySQL Workbench
 ![image](https://github.com/encho253/Spring_Boot_Workshop/assets/13778374/9a900c18-c861-4740-9187-5e3b2895c149)

 ### 09. Create a database connection configuration in the Spring Boot Application.
 Add the following configuration to the application.properties file